 Everyone knows electric vehicles are becoming more ubiquitous by the day.
 If your shop doesn’t currently service electric, automated, and digitized vehicles, now is the time to start thinking about how you can change that.

-Upgrading your shop technology, getting your techs advanced training, and determining how you’ll market new services are all essential if you want to stay on top of the trend.
+Upgrading your shop technology, getting your techs advanced training, and determining how you'll market new services are all essential to staying on top of the trend.
 Should you ever decide to sell your automotive business in the future, the ability to service electric and automated vehicles will be a major selling point.

 Shortage of Auto Shop Technicians

 According to TechForce Foundation, the United States will see a shortage of approximately 642,000 collision repair, diesel, and automotive technicians by 2024 if current trends hold.
-Both a decline in the number of new techs entering the industry and increasing demand for professional techs is fueling the growing supply-demand gap.
+A decline in the number of new techs entering the industry and increasing demand for professional techs fuel the growing supply-demand gap.

-Currently, and throughout the next few years, auto shops everywhere will likely experience growing difficulties finding and hiring highly qualified techs.
-But that doesn’t mean your shop has to struggle to find quality help.
+Over the next few years, auto shops will likely experience growing difficulties finding and hiring highly qualified techs.
+But that doesn't mean your shop has to struggle to find quality help.

 Sustainable solutions for increasing interest in local employment in the automotive industry include: